Substitute Prescribing for Opioid Dependence

 Before starting treatment

-Before deciding to prescribe, a full assessment should be undertaken (see separate article Assessment of Drug Dependence) and a care or treatment plan should be drawn up with the patient.
+Before deciding to prescribe, a full assessment should be undertaken and a care or treatment plan should be drawn up with the patient.
+See the separate Assessment of Drug Dependence article.

 The responsibility for prescribing lies with the person signing the prescription.